therenegar/launch/README.md

 Usable with either keyboard or mouse interaction.

+Most feature a **Print** function.
+While it should work with any DOS compatible printer connected to LPT1, I have designed printing with dot matrix printers in mind for the experience.
+Line print modes in Calc and Journal are particularly awesome, and noisy!

 Any data files for each program are stored in the `data` sub-directory of Launch!.
-Exports will be placed in the `exports` sub-directory.
+Saves will be placed in the `exports` sub-directory unless otherwise specified.

 <a id="!cal"></a>
 ### !CAL.EXE - Calendar